 Levan Silagava, the head of the Georgian Producers’ Federation, confirms that dumping has been an issue for local production for a long time.
 The federation unites about 150 companies and was created to protect local producers and to some extent to combat dumping.

-Silagava says there has been resistance to the idea of an anti-dumping law because of an opinion that if the opportunity to buy a product disappears at the dumping price, then it is consumers who will suffer in the end.
+Silagava says there has been resistance to the idea of an anti-dumping law because of the opinion that if the opportunity to buy a product disappears at the dumping price, then it is consumers who will suffer in the end.
 In his opinion, this argument doesn’t hold much water: “Those who operate at dumping prices will eventually increase prices and hurt consumers after eliminating competitors and establishing a monopoly.”
 This, he says, will damage the consumer and the local manufacturer goes out of business.

 The law has been constructed with a balanced approach, Silagava says, given that almost all business associations interested in this issue were involved in the discussion of the anti-dumping law.